joaquinperaza/pointaloon/README.md

 Response: JSON with registered mail and assigned token.

 ### Futher improvements:
--Arduino code for a simple atenna tracker solution.
+- Arduino code for a simple atenna tracker solution.
--Hardware BOM suggestion
+- Hardware BOM suggestion
--Ready to use solution kit
+- Ready to use solution kit

 ### Thanks to: